torchnyu/blog/_posts/2020-05-28-startup-internship.md

 since unpaid internship at a startup should sound as good as "unpaid grunt in burning tire fire".

-Besides there's so many other ways you could fill your free time.
+There's so many other ways you could fill your free time.
 Work in a [side project](https://blog.torchnyu.com/2019/12/21/side-projects.html).
 Contribute to open source.
 [Read stuff on the internet](https://blog.torchnyu.com/2020/02/10/how-much-do-you-read.html).
 Send